 Willamette Valley Vineyards is dedicated to producing the finest Pinot Noir from grapes grown in the Willamette Valley Appellation.
 Since the winery founding in 1983, stewardship of the land has been a key principle in our winemaking.
-Please consider taking a few moments to read about the ways we are addressing global warming.
+Please consider taking a few moments to read about the ways we are addressing climate change and protecting our environment.

 Our vineyards have been certified sustainable through LIVE (Low Input Viticulture and Enology) and Salmon-Safe since 1997.
-This includes fifty acres of vinifera at our Estate Vineyard, over 200 acres at Tualatin Estate Vineyard, and sixty acres at Elton Vineyard.
+This includes fifty acres of vinifera at our Estate Vineyard, more than 200 acres at Tualatin Estate Vineyard, and sixty acres at Elton Vineyard.
 LIVE is certified through the International Organization for Biological Control, the international standard for sustainable agriculture.
-The Whole farm system certification includes preventative measures for water run off into salmon streams, natural pesticide management, riparian areas, and reduced sprays.
+The whole farm system certification includes preventative measures for water run off into salmon streams, natural pesticide management, riparian areas and reduced sprays.

-In 2011, our Founder, Jim Bernau was recognized by Salmon-Safe with the very first “Hero of Salmon” award for the implementation of his high impact Salmon-Safe “SIP-SAVE” campaign in print, retail, web and vehicle wraps.
+In 2011, Founder Jim Bernau was recognized by Salmon-Safe with the very first “Hero of Salmon” award for the implementation of his high impact Salmon-Safe “SIP-SAVE” campaign in print, retail, web and vehicle wraps.

 We love our biodiesel!
 In 2005, Founder Jim Bernau launched the employee biodiesel program; offering fifty gallons of biodiesel a month to each employee, at no cost.
-Many employees use the program and employees, delivery vehicles and tractors fill up onsite or at card-lock stations.
+Employees, delivery vehicles and tractors fill up onsite at our Estate or at card-lock stations.
 To learn more about biodiesel, and our provider, please visit SeQuential.

 In 2010, Willamette Valley Vineyards was honored with the Rainforest Alliance’s prestigious Sustainable Standard-Setter award.
 Tensie Whelan, President of the Rainforest Alliance, commended the winery for its long-time leadership in agriculture and forestry.

-Joe Perez, one of our long-standing AWS/OWE members, built the "bird condos" and has now placed them in three of our estate vineyards.
+Joe Perez, one of our long-standing AWS/OWE members, built the "bird condos" and placed them in three of our estate vineyards.

-We'd like to thank Louise Shimmel, Executive Director of the non-profit Cascades Raptor Center for all of her work to make this possible.
-To find out more about the Cascade Raptors Center, please visit their website.
+We'd like to thank Louise Shimmel, Executive Director of the non-profit Cascades Raptor Center, for all of her work to make this possible.

-Guests of the winery are welcome to use either of the dual-head electric car charging stations located in the hospitality parking lot to the right as you pass our main entry into the tasting room.
-Look for the "EV" logo painted on the designated parking spaces while using this free service.
+Guests of the winery are welcome to use either of the dual-head electric car charging stations located in the hospitality parking lot.
+Look for the "EV" logo painted on the designated parking spaces to use this free service.

 Willamette Valley Vineyards is one of the founding signatories of Willamette Valley Oak Accord, a grassroots effort to protect and restore remaining oak habitat in the Willamette Valley.
 This is an important conservation effort that will preserve natural resources within our region.